 - Instructor role – Teachers act as facilitators rather than directors, offering suggestions while emphasising student expertise over their own bodies

-While designed for trauma survivors, trauma-informed yoga benefits anyone seeking a gentler, more mindful approach to movement and body awareness:
+While trauma-informed yoga was specifically designed to support trauma survivors, including those living with PTSD, anxiety, depression, or histories of adverse childhood experiences, its benefits extend to anyone seeking a gentler, more mindful approach to movement and body awareness:

 - Trauma survivors – People with PTSD, anxiety, depression, or past traumatic experiences who need safer alternatives to traditional yoga